NLxAROSA/deployonfriday-observability/README.md

 # How to use
 1. Check out the project and build it locally using 'mvnw package' (Windows) or './mvnw package' (Linux/OSX)
-2. Login to PWS and you org/space using the CF CLI
+2. Login to PWS and your org/space using the CF CLI
 3. 'cf create service metrics-forwarder unlimited my-metrics-forwarder'
 4. 'cf push'